Using the Central Limit Theorem. In Exercises 5–8, assume that th... | Channels for Pearson+

 Using the Central Limit Theorem.
 In Exercises 5–8, assume that the amounts of weight that male college students gain during their freshman year are normally distributed with a mean of 1.2 kg and a standard deviation of 4.9 kg (based on Data Set 13 “Freshman 15” in Appendix B).

-a.
-If 1 male college student is randomly selected, find the probability that he gains between 0 kg and 3 kg during freshman year.
+b.
+If 9 male college students are randomly selected, find the probability that their mean weight gain during freshman year is between 0 kg and 3 kg.

 Verified step by step guidance